FarheenIqbal/opinion/opinion.md

 ## React

 React is a JavaScript library for building UI components.
-Each component is a function that returns custom, reusable HTML elements and handles data using state and props.
+Each component is a function that returns HTML elements and handles data using state and props.
 We can maintain state using hooks.
 We need to register event handlers for the specific events and write handler functions to handle events and change state accordingly.

 It is much more organized and structured than using just HTML,CSS and JS.
 I am very comfortable in writing applications in React.
 I understand different aspects of it clearly.